 Johnson graduated from California Baptist in 2005 with a Bachelor of Science degree in kinesiology.
 He earned a Master of Science degree in kinesiology from Cal State Fullerton in 2009.

-Born in Phoenix, Ariz., and raised in Cerritos, Calif., Johnson and his wife, Jane, have an 8-year-old son, Riley, and a 5-year-old daughter, Chloe.
+Born in Phoenix, Ariz., and raised in Cerritos, Calif., Johnson and his wife, Jane, have a son, Riley, and a daughter, Chloe.